iam-davidvm/davidvanmelkebek/README.md

 ## Things I may change in the future

+I think there are still a lot of tweaks possible, but the current goal is not to make every project perfect.
+But try to learn as much as possible.

 - Using a technique to write my data to a JSON-file instead of copying it to the clipboard

 - Adding a favicon

+- If you paste text in the WYSIWYG editor it keeps it lay-out.
+I would like to keep the plain text only

 - When I am more experienced I think I can make it more performant in all domains: HTML, CSS, JavaScript